-When you must not take it
+When not to take it

-Do not take AURO-SERTRALINE if:
+Do not take Sertraline generichealth if:

-- 1. You have ever had an allergic reaction to AURO-SERTRALINE or any of the ingredients listed at the end of this leaflet. - Some of the symptoms of an allergic reaction to AURO-SERTRALINE may include a skin rash, itchiness, difficulty breathing and swelling of the face. - 2.
-You have epilepsy not properly controlled by medication. - 3.
-You are taking another medicine for depression called a monoamine oxidase inhibitor (MAOI) or have been taking it within the last 14 days.
+you have ever had an allergic reaction to sertraline tablets or any of the ingredients listed at the end of this leaflet.

+Some of the symptoms of an allergic reaction to sertraline tablets may include a skin rash, itchiness, difficulty breathing and swelling of the face.

+- 2. you have epilepsy not properly controlled by medication. - 3. you are taking another medicine for depression called a monoamine oxidase inhibitor (MAOI) or have been taking it within the last 14 days.